learningbyplaying/aws-cloudformation-learning-series/app/ec2/readme.md

-# Creating a simple EC2
+# Creating a simple EC2 with Cloudformation

 ## 1. Create a keypair for access to the result EC2